Shrove Tuesday – Pancake Day – Mardi Gras – End of the Carnival

 ‘Eugenol, a natural form of anaesthetic and antiseptic that helps get rid of germs.
 Eugenol is still used in dental materials today’

-Dr John Hall, Shakespeare’s son-in-law, tended to use a pill to soothe sore gums, but also a oil from a wood called ‘Ol.
+Dr John Hall, Shakespeare’s son-in-law, tended to use a pill to soothe sore gums.
+He also used an oil from a wood called ‘Ol.
 Lig.
 Heraclei’ which may be oil from the Bay Tree. (‘John Hall and his Patients’ by Joan Lane).
-Most of his tooth cases seem to be sore gums, which suggests to me Dr John Hall did not generally do dental work.
+Most of his tooth cases seem to be sore gums.
+This suggests to me Dr John Hall did not generally do dental work.

 To get a tooth drawn you could go to a Barber Surgeon, a Blacksmiths or specialist Tooth Drawer.
-This would be terrifyingly painful and probably only done when the pain was unbearable, but just think what a premium could be demanded by a really competent drawer.
-The drawers would probably not have any formal training, but the skills would be passed on by the drawer to his apprentice or assistant.
-So, they were a very important part of the health care system.
+It would be terrifyingly painful.
+Probably only done when the pain was unbearable.
+Just think what a premium you would pay for a really competent drawer?
+The drawers would not have any formal training, but the skills would be passed on by the drawer to his apprentice or assistant.
+‘Teeth’ was a common cause of death – most likely from infection or an abscess.

 A bill of mortality for London 1665, showing 11 deaths caused by 'teeth' (as opposed to 353 for 'feaver'